Django versus Flask with Single File Applications2019-04-03

 Django uses normal Python semantics, which reduces the confusion for beginners.

 Global variables have been considered harmful by many programmers for a long time.
-Whilst they are convenient, they’re an easy place for bugs to lurk as any part of the program could change them at any point.
+While they are convenient, they’re an easy place for bugs to lurk as any part of the program could change them at any point.

 Flask actually supports multiple return types, including its own response class, but Django always requires you to explicitly return a response.

 This is a philosophical difference between the two.
-Django tends to follow Python’s TOOWTDI slogan (There’s Only One Way To Do It) (pronounced “toody”), whilst Flask often provides several extra shortcuts.
+Django tends to follow Python’s TOOWTDI slogan (There’s Only One Way To Do It) (pronounced “toody”), while Flask often provides several extra shortcuts.
 Django does provide some shortcuts but you have to explicitly import and use them.

 3. URL Configuration